What vitamins should you take when you're trying to get pregnant?

-A well-balanced diet, with unprocessed foods, fruits, vegetables, whole grains and plenty of water will give you most of the vitamins and minerals you need.
-However, if you are planning on getting pregnant, your body may need extra vitamins and minerals.
+The good news is, a well-balanced diet, with unprocessed foods, fruits, vegetables, whole grains and plenty of water will give you most of the vitamins and minerals you need.
+Still, your body may need extra vitamins and minerals before you conceive.
 Prenatal vitamins are supplements that contain those extra vitamins and minerals.

 Folic acid is the most important vitamin for prenatal health, but there are others you should be aware of.
 These extra vitamins and minerals will reduce the risk of the baby having malformations or impaired growth.
 They are also important to make sure your body has everything it needs to function properly.